-- Secure access to computers (if you are viewing the ABMC interactive timeline online). - Print one Primary Source Packet per student.
+- Print one Primary Source Packet per student.
 You can print out one copy of the packet per group if necessary. - Print one copy of each handout (Primary Source Organizer, Small Group Discussion Organizer, and Strategy Memo Assignment) per student. - Print one grading rubric for each student.